zhinoo-zobairi/OCI-Networking-Professional/OCI_VCN_Overview.md

 | 0.0.0.0/0   | Internet Gateway |
 | 10.0.0.0/16 | Local (implicit) |

+ The primary function of a Route Table is to determine the paths that network traffic should take.
+Route Tables contain a list of rules called routes.
+ So basically, a route table is needed whenever you need to communicate a resource that sits on your VCN outside of that VCN: It can be on-premises.
+It can be to the open internet.
+It can be to another VCN on a distant region.
+It can be to another VCN on the same region.
+It can be another VCN on another tenancy.
+And we'll get into that as we move along. a VCN route table is used to send traffic out of the Virtual Cloud Network.
+And each subnet has a single route table associated to it.
+And you can specify this route table at the moment that you create your subnet.
+And if you don't specify one route table, it's going to be using the default route table associated to the VCN.

+So specific rule takes preference over a less specific rule.

+For example, if you're using the quad zero address, which is 0.0.0.0/0 indicating that you're going to be communicating to the open internet or to elsewhere.
+If you want to communicate to 10.0.0.0.1 or .2, it's going to be using that because that's the only rule.
+But if you have a rule that specify 10.0.0.0/24, then that's more specific.
+And it's going to be using that rule instead of the quad zero one.
+And we'll see that with examples.

+However, if you don't have a rule for a specific target, if there's no rule matching it, then that package is going to be dropped.

+For example, a quad zero and the format of IPv4 will not work for IPv6-specific addresses.
+You need to use the IPv6-specific equivalent to the quad zero address.

 ---

 ## 🧩 5.
 Putting it all together